MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Clear-AzureRemoteAppVmStaleAdObject.md

 ```

 ## DESCRIPTION
-The **Clear-AzureRemoteAppVmStaleAdObject** cmdlet removes objects in Azure Active Directory that are associated with Azure RemoteApp virtual machines that no longer exist.
+The **Clear-AzureRemoteAppVmStaleAdObject** cmdlet removes objects in Microsoft Entra ID that are associated with Azure RemoteApp virtual machines that no longer exist.
-You must use credentials that have rights to remove Azure Active Directory objects.
+You must use credentials that have rights to remove Microsoft Entra objects.
 If you specify the *Verbose* common parameter, this cmdlet displays the name of each object that it deletes.

 ## EXAMPLES